opensearch-project/documentation-website/_security/access-control/document-level-security.md

 When a user has both Role A and Role B, the query results are filtered based on Role A's DLS, even though Role B doesn't use DLS.
 The DLS settings are held and the returned access is appropriately restricted.

-To ensure access is not restricted, you can set  you can set the following configuration in  `opensearch.yml`:
+To ensure access is not restricted, you can set the following configuration in  `opensearch.yml`:

 `plugins.security.dfm_empty_overrides_all: true`